 |Prerequisite:||HSO102, HSO104 (or HSO101)|

-Stream 1 (Academic): 1 x 1 hour lecture plus 1 x 1 hour tutorial per week; Stream 2 (Fieldwork): Practice skills development comprising 1 day per week or equivalent in agency-based fieldwork or self-directed learning task.
+Stream 1 (Academic): 1 x 2 hour class plus 1 x 1 hour seminar per week; Stream 2 (Fieldwork): Practice skills development comprising 1 day per week or equivalent in agency-based fieldwork or self-directed learning task.

 This level 2 unit, which comprises both academic and practicum streams, addresses concepts related to occupational performance of children between birth and adolescence.

 Students will study how physical, cognitive and/or social developmental disabilities/delays can impact on a child's ability to engage in meaningful occupation and acquire vital skills for future development and learning.
 Students will also study how these components can influence and are impacted by the child's environment and how occupational therapy can assist in developing a child's occupational performance within different contexts.

 Topics to be addressed in this unit include: typical childhood development, conditions which impact on childhood development and occupation, relevant learning theories applied to occupational performance which impact on childhood occupation, relevant occupational therapy models and assessment, environmental adaptation to enhance occupational performance and family and person centred approaches to promote goal setting and intervention.

 Students will address these topics through classes, seminars and team-based learning opportunities.